RedisAI/VectorSimilarity/docs/disk_hnsw_multithreaded_architecture.md

 This is why **dirty entries are never evicted** - they contain updates not yet persisted to disk

 **implementation/future optimization**
-Memory Overhead: std::list nodes are individually allocated on the heap.
+1. Memory Overhead: std::list nodes are individually allocated on the heap.
 For a cache of 1M entries, that is 1M small allocations, which causes heap fragmentation and poor cache locality.
+2. We can try different types of bounding the cache - maybe bound by time instead of number of entries.

 ### 3. Lock Hierarchy